Shopping is fun, even thrilling—it releases endorphins, and makes us feel better. Over half of Americans shop for retail therapy.

 Imagine, once again, a place where you can gather to shop with your favorite people in real-time—all from the comfort and privacy of your own home?
 A place where you and your trusted companions could curate products for one another, provide advice, or make decisions on collective purchases for life’s big events—instead of combing through long lists of linked products?

-Two-way online shopping is a hyper-personalized shopping “mall” where “coshoppers” (your pals) gather, curate, and purchase products from brands they know and love, for the people they know and love too.
+Two-way online shopping is a hyper-personalized shopping “mall” where your pals gather, curate, and purchase products from brands they know and love, for the people they know and love too.

 The 3rd Dimension of Online Shopping

 Looking for a fun way to shop with friends and family again?
 You’ve found it!
-Join Social Shopper and start CoCarting today!
+Join Cocarting and create a WishList today!